tejaswigowda/book.programmingthecloud.com/src/fewtech/html/concepts/attrs.md

 4. *To attach **event listeners** to tags:*

-Events are actions done by the use on a tag like clicking, mouse hover etc. An event hadler is javascript that needs to execute ehen the event occurs.
-The following maerkup will pop up a message (100) when the button is cliked.
+Events are actions done by the user on a tag like clicking, mouse hover etc. An event handler is JavaScript that needs to execute when the event occurs.
+The following markup will pop up a message (`100`) when the button is cliked.

 ```html